Eyreon/FLsun-V400/README.md

 # Advanced users:

 Dan Nault has graced us with a complete re-work of stock image on the V400.
-His work is recorded over at his Gtihub and you might want to dig in to it if you make detailed prints.
+His work is recorded over at his Github and you might want to dig in to it if you make detailed prints.
 Find his repo here: https://github.com/danorder/OEM-VANILLA-V400-Klipper-